marciof/Eon/specification/specification.md

 - Minimal syntax, but readable.
 - Prototype-based object model.
 - Flat over nested.
-- No undefined behavior, consistent.
+- No undefined behavior, consistent, uniform.
 - Everything is a value, never null.
 - Right things easier than wrong things, encouraged, and the only way.
 - Immutable data structures, no defensive copying.